-“Making a fabric selection online, first and foremost, does require browsing a very good website: one with extensive filters and enough imagery to see the detail of the fabric,” says Abbes.
-At Mood Fabric, that’s exactly what you get—you can shop by skill level and project, or take the company’s fabric quiz to help you on your journey.
+“Making a fabric selection online, first and foremost, does require browsing a very good website: one with extensive filters and enough imagery to see the detail of the fabric,” says interior designer Fanny Abbes.
+At Mood Fabrics, that’s exactly what you get—you can shop by skill level and project, or take the company’s fabric quiz to help you on your journey.
 If you know your project’s color story, you can also narrow by color, new arrivals, and designer exclusives.
 And Mood is a destination for its sprawling designer selection.

 “Newly released prints and fabrics update here often, like the latest from Marc Jacobs and Zimmermann,” says deMañana.
 If you’re still stumped, there is a live chat feature that allows you to get in touch with a fabric specialist.
 The only pitfall is that swatches aren’t available per piece of fabric (only by the fabric swatch book), and those can run on the pricey side.

 When Sarah Sherman Samuel dropped her latest line with Lulu and Georgia back in April, she also subsequently created her first-ever exclusive collection of fabric.
 Sold by the yard, you can scoop up the Michigan-based designer’s curated offering of earth-toned tigers, painterly stripes, geometric patterns, and more at the online retailer.
 The brand sells a few other textiles in more subdued linen blends, and even carries timeless Morris & Co. prints.

 Whether you need to redo the cushions of your outdoor sectional in a durable Sunbrella Perennials fabric or want to dress up your living room sofa with throw pillows in punchy floral motifs or seaside-inspired stripes, look to Serena & Lily.
 There are nearly 50 options of indoor- and outdoor-friendly fabrics to choose from.